ChickenShelf Life, Storage, and Spoilage Guide

 Pantry

-Raw chicken should not be stored at room temperature due to rapid bacterial growth.
+Raw chicken should never be stored at room temperature or in the pantry due to rapid bacterial growth.

 Refrigerator